True to form, Catherine walks into the office visibly bristling.

 There is something or the other wrong with Catherine most mornings.
 Whatever it is today, one thing is sure: she is not pleasant to deal with at the best of times, and grouchy mornings are the worst of times.

 Lucky me, I have a meeting with her this morning, and she’s the lead stakeholder.
 The person I have to convince that the shambolic project my manager has assigned to me is just that – shambolic, and not to be pursued.
 Hopefully, my diagrams and charts will stand me in good stead.
 I know how much she loves visuals.
-It’s 9:15, I’ve been working for an hour and a half.
+I glance at my watch.
+It’s 9:15; I’ve been working for an hour and a half.
 I need a cup of Earl Grey.

 I get up and smooth my brand new beige pencil skirt, adjust my glasses, arrange the books on my desk, and walk towards the kitchen just as Catherine’s backside disappears around the corner.
 Timing is everything.